 A brown sludge.

-When you start seeing this and realising all this dirt and contaminants are usually going straight into your body and clogging it up, then I can’t believe you’d ever want to go back to drinking normal tap water again.
+When you start seeing this and realise all this dirt and contaminants are usually going straight into your body and clogging it up, then I can’t believe you’d ever want to go back to drinking normal tap water again.

 Obviously we don’t 100% drink distilled water.
 All our drinking water at home is, but when we go out for a meal we often order a drink and then this won’t be distilled.

 On holidays we sometimes drink bottled mineral water and when we eat foods that already contain water or when eating out this is not distilled.
-However, on camping holidays or UK holidays we travel to by car, we take our water distiller with us and a 5 litre container of distilled water to get us started!
+However, on camping holidays or UK holidays we travel to by car, we take our water distiller with us and a 5-litre container of distilled water to get us started!
 I really hate the taste of other water now… even bottled water that used to taste so clean to me now often tastes horrible!

 Do your own research into distilled water to decide if it’s right for you (and don’t believe everything you read)

-As with anything health related and when choosing what you do to your own body, which is your most valuable asset and should be taken care of, I suggest you do your own research.
+As with anything health-related and when choosing what you do to your own body, which is your most valuable asset and should be taken care of, I suggest you do your own research.

 Quite a shocking headline, but I tried to find statistics on the number of people who have died from drinking distilled water and I couldn’t find any.

-Mercola claim that minerals are leached out of the body when distilled water is drunk regularly, but all other articles claim only inorganic minerals are leached which is a good thing.
+Mercola claims that minerals are leached out of the body when distilled water is drunk regularly, but all other articles claim only inorganic minerals are leached which is a good thing.
 Distilled water will not take away the organic minerals that our bodies need to thrive.

 In fact, Douglas Hoover who is considered a distilled water expert and who drinks a gallon of the stuff every day and has done for 40 years even offers $10000 cash to anyone who can prove that early death comes from drinking it.
 I can’t find anywhere that this has been proven and the cash claimed: